The Developing Doulas 7C’s

 The 7Cs are:

 Spending time with others who really understand the day to day realities of being a doula is crucial.
 Community is about being doulaed by our doula-siblings and seen, validated and accepted.
 It is about being recognised by your community as a safe, effective and loving doula.
 Companionship from more experienced doulas in your community also means sometimes receiving loving constructive criticism if necessary.
 Working together and forging community means making a commitment to offer support and guidance to others.
-We aspire to call our doula siblings into the circle with radical compassion on issues such as race, gender and sexual identity, rather than ‘calling out’ and we make a commitment to personal growth and a journey of learning and unlearning as we deconstruct the judgement and biases we bring to this work.
+We aspire to call our doula siblings into the circle with radical compassion on issues such as race, gender and sexual identity, rather than ‘calling out’.
+We make a commitment to personal growth and a journey of learning and unlearning as we deconstruct the judgement and biases we bring to this work.
 As a community we commit to opposing all forms of oppression and acknowledge that with privilege comes the responsibility to work on ourselves and our community.
 We also accept that we will all make mistakes and aim to acknowledge and welcome those errors as opportunities for learning, growth, repair and reparation.

 Achieving things is so much easier in a team!
 Whether we are working with the local midwifery team to ensure a client’s wishes are adhered to, or designing a project with other doulas to support vulnerable families, or just stepping aside to make sure a more appropriate doula supports these parents, cooperation is vital.
-Cooperative also implies a non-hierarchical way of working, without bosses or the kinds of egos that try to make others small in order to feel important.
+Cooperation also implies a non-hierarchical way of working, without bosses or the kinds of egos that try to make others small in order to feel important.
 The cooperative model means we all have a vested interest in the success of our community.

 Working shared care or backing a fellow doula up when she has a family emergency – doing this work together is more efficient and more fun.
 Competition is not part of the Developing Doulas ethos, not least because we have found over many years that a competitive business model does not suit this work and doesn’t tend to bring a doula more clients.